Frequently Asked Questions

 13. What are the procedural rules that govern appeals to the EAB from a permit decision?

-14. What are the procedural rules that govern appeals in Agency enforcement proceedings?
+14. What are the procedural rules that govern appeals to the EAB in Agency enforcement proceedings?

-15. What are the procedural rules that govern a claim submitted pursuant to CERCLA § 106(b) for reimbursement of cleanup costs incurred in complying with an EPA cleanup order?
+15. What are the procedural rules that govern a claim submitted to the EAB pursuant to CERCLA § 106(b) for reimbursement of cleanup costs incurred in complying with an EPA cleanup order?

 16. If counsel for a party changes during the pendency of a proceeding before the Board, should new counsel file a notice of appearance?
 Format Requirements for Documents Filing Documents with the Environmental Appeals Board